ysh329/monitor/README.md

 # monitor

-This is a little project used to monitor service status.
+This little project can monitor service status.

-1. Output current service status of `service_name` according according your defined time interval `heartbeat_second`;
+1. Output current service status of `service_name` according your defined time interval `heartbeat_second`;
 2. Restart if service `service_name` dead.

 ## How to Use